"A family tree can wither if nobody tends its roots."

 James & Matilda Baumann & family

-James & Matilda Baumann and family
+James & Matilda Baumann and daughters approx 1890

 He also says that he was in communication with Baumann after the shooting, and that Baumann promised to send him money and use his influence to get him out of the trouble.”
 Click here to read the full article.
 A second article describes the evidence in more detail, click here to read the article.
 James was eventually acquitted and went on to become a real estate agent.
 Click here to read the article from the Times-Picayune dated 26 Jan 1893 which states there was not enough evidence to hold and charge him.
 From 1900-1915 James was appointed a U.S. Shipping Commissioner at the U.S. Custom House.
 A 1902 newspaper article details the damage done by a lightening strike at the Baumann home.
 Click here to read the article.
 James passed away in 1928 at the age of 79 in Los Angeles which is where he is buried.
 You can see that newspapers play a huge roll in a genealogists quest to know their ancestors.
 I wonder if my mother-in-law knew that her great grandfather led such an interesting life.
 In some journal notes left to us Yvonne wrote “Alma’s grandfather James came to visit us in Chicago.
 Oh, how impressed I was with his tall slim stature, thatch of pure white hair and the fact he was born on the Atlantic coming from Germany.
 Alma seems to have been in awe of these grandparents who gave Alma her first pick of the fruit from their own trees.”
 Yvonne wrote “Alma’s father used to tell funny, outrageous tales.
 He used to hide lemon drops in his pocket and permit me to search for them.”